Security by Design

 Prefer review over blind automation

-AI output should be useful, but users should still approve what becomes active work.
+AI output can accelerate planning, but users approve what becomes active work.

 Prefer context over isolated tasks